matthewpalmer/Locksmith/README.md

 **Update data**

-- writes the data to the keychain if it does not exist already
+- as well as replacing existing data, this writes data to the keychain if it does not exist already

 ```swift
 try Locksmith.updateData(["some key": "another value"], forUserAccount: "myUserAccount")